 Quantifying and Qualifying Feasibility

 Maybe I’m an idealist, but I believe everything is feasible — given enough time and resources.
-The task of strategists then becomes understand the expectations of stakeholders, facilitate the discussions necessary to to identify the gap between vision and the current state, then work out what needs to be true to get to that vision.
+The task of strategists then becomes understanding stakeholders’ expectations, facilitating the discussions necessary to identify the gap between vision and the current state, and working out what must be true to achieve that vision.

-With that being said, the gap between current state and vision can only be filled by the people that are actually going to do the work, which is why I think a lot projects fail: if decisions are made (e.g.: roadmaps, release plans, investment priorities, etc) without involving that people that actually going to do the work.
+With that being said, the gap between the current state and vision can only be filled by the people that are actually going to do the work, which is why I think a lot of projects fail: if decisions are made (e.g., roadmaps, release plans, investment priorities, etc.) without involving those people that actually going to do the work.

-My dad was a civil engineer with the Brazilian Air Force Corp of Engineers, and he responsible for building major infrastructure projects in the Amazon Basin.
-Even though Engineering and architecture being disciplines thousand of years old, he used to say there was a degree of “art” coming with project costs and timelines.
-That’s why he work (based on his previous experiences) with estimates.
+My dad was a civil engineer with the Brazilian Air Force Corp of Engineers and was responsible for building major infrastructure projects in the Amazon Basin.
+Even though Engineering and architecture are disciplines thousands of years old, he used to say there was a degree of “art” coming with project costs and timelines.
+That’s why he works (based on his previous experiences) with estimates.

 Different organizations, industries, and sectors employ different models or formulae to estimate time.
-At first sight they always seem mathematical, but in most cases their effectiveness is psychological — either overcoming aversion to estimating, or encouraging more careful thought in those who tend to rush in.
-Perhaps the most widely known is the formula (Project Evaluation and Review Technique).
-To use PERT you need three estimates of the time it could take to complete a task or activity (Baron, E., The Book of Management: the ten essential skills for achieving high performance, 2010):
+At first sight, they always seem mathematical.
+Still, in most cases, their effectiveness is psychological — either overcoming aversion to estimating, or encouraging more careful thought in those who tend to rush in.
+Perhaps the most widely known is the Project Evaluation and Review Technique (PERT) formula.
+To use PERT, you need three estimates of the time it could take to complete a task or activity (Baron, E., The Book of Management: the ten essential skills for achieving high performance, 2010):

 - The most likely time required (Tm)